pdevendragoswami/Customer_Churn_Prediction/README.md

 'Customer Churn Prediction'

 Problem Statement

-To build a classification methodology to determine whether a person defaults the credit card payment for the next month.
+To build a classification methodology to determine whether a person  will churn or not.